 Etudes Using Noteflight

 With Noteflight, you can create etudes to aid in composition and improvisation training.
-Like all scores, these can be shared publicly or with groups using the Connect Panel in Noteflight.
+Like all scores, these can be shared publicly or with groups using Score Details in Noteflight.
 If you have a Noteflight Learn subscription, you can even create and share an activity template that can be accessed and completed by your students.

 Bob and Paul have created a few new examples to help students of jazz write their own etudes using Noteflight, and these are available to anyone: